moubi/blog/content/blog/hoc-vs-hook/index.md

 ...
 ```

 Using hooks and functional components is already a win.
 OK, but you bump into another trouble - component state is growing together with the form.
-From that point there are two options to address the obstacle.
-Create separate form component or custom hook to hold the state heavy lifting.
+From that point there are two options.
+Create separate form component or a custom hook to hold the state heavy lifting.

 ### <a class="header-link" href="#form-custom-hook" id="form-custom-hook">#</a> Form custom hook
 I assume you know how to build one.
 There are many examples out there, so let's not focus on the `useForm` implementation below.
-What is interesting is how it improves our component and how it gets used.
+What is interesting is how it improves our component and how it gets consumed.
 Remember we are slowly getting to the pain point - would custom hook be the best approach here.

 Lastly, please excuse once again the simplicity as the idea is just to illustrate the pattern.